wms2/mywms/README.md

 * Designed for manual driven warehouses
 * Barcode/RFID identification, mobile terminals for paperless processes
 * Modular/ SOA architecture
-* Supported technologies: JEE7, Wildfly, Netbeans RCP, iReport, SOAP
+* Supported technologies: JEE8, Wildfly, Netbeans RCP, iReport, SOAP
-* Supports Wildfly-17 and Java-11
+* Supports Wildfly-18 and Java-11

-## Sources
+## Original Sources

 This fork is based on the latest public available version of the Logata SVN sources: https://svn.logistics-mall.com/svn/los.reference

 Another location of the original sources, but a little outdated, is located on sourceforge: https://sourceforge.net/projects/mywmslos

-The documentation and additional resources of the project are located on: http://www.mywms.org
+The documentation and additional resources of the project are based on: http://www.mywms.org

+## Current Sources

+The current sources and documetations are located on github https://github.com/wms2/mywms

-## Changes within this fork
+## Starting changes within this fork

 The first action is to set the project to an actual environment (2019)